French Open: Ons Jabeur making history for Arab women

 An achievement made all the more remarkable by the fact Jabeur is only competing in the main draw in Paris after sneaking in as a lucky loser.

-If Jabeur keeps it going by defeating 2015 semifinalist Timea Bacsinszky on Friday, she would likely crack the top 90 -- the 22-year-old has never been inside the watershed top 100 before -- and thus significantly boost her chances of getting into the main draw directly at the season's final grand slam, the US Open.
+Jabeur could not keep it going Friday against 2015 semifinalist Timea Bacsinszky of Switzerland -- losing 6-2 6-2 -- but the 22-year-old is closing in on the top 100 and potentially a direct spot at the season's final grand slam, the US Open.

 "It's an honor to be here," she said.
 "It was a dream, a dream I had a long, long time ago.
 But the tournament is not yet over for me.
 I will do my best to continue and to shine as much as I can on the court.